-This privacy notice was published in July 2018 and will be reviewed at least annually.
+This privacy notice was last reviewed in January 2023 and will be reviewed at least annually.

 Chambers regularly reviews its privacy practices and may change this policy from time to time.
-When it does an amended privacy notice will be placed on the Chambers' website at www.keatingchambers.com
+When it does an amended privacy notice will be placed on the Chambers' website at www.keatingchambers.com.